 As the mustard seeds start to sputter, add red chilies, curry leaves and continue to saute for 30 more seconds.
 Now add chopped onions and saute it until onions turn transparent.

-Add turmeric powder, red chili powder, saute for at least a minute.
-Add salt, tamarind paste and continue to saute for 30 seconds.
+Add turmeric powder, and red chili powder, and saute for at least a minute.
+Add salt, and tamarind paste and continue to saute for 30 seconds.

 Now, gently mash the boiled potatoes and add to the spice mixture.
 Add a little water(¼ - ½ cup) to help mix the masala uniformly.